-The study of religion is grounded in an understanding of religions as they are lived and practised: field trips and research in real communities sit alongside the interpretation of texts, symbols and ideas.
-In philosophy, you will be reading the great texts of western thought for yourself, but also developing your own ability to think critically and put forward reasoned arguments.
+The study of religion is grounded in an understanding of religions as they are lived and understood: field trips and research in real communities sit alongside the interpretation of texts, symbols and ideas.
+In philosophy, you will not only be reading the great texts of western thought for yourself, but also significant texts from wider global philosophies.
+There will also be an emphasis on developing your own ability to think critically and put forward reasoned arguments.

 Your studies will be led by internationally renowned lecturers who bring their own research to bear on their teaching.
-Our staff have special expertise in the study of Islam in Britain, Sri Lankan Buddhism and contemporary philosophy of religion, for example.
+Our staff have special expertise in, for example, the study of Islam, Zen Buddhism.
+World Christianity, and contemporary philosophy of religion.
 They will guide and inspire you to clarify the questions you want to ask, and to explore the worldviews of others as you work out your own.

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 Lectures will give you an overview of a specific topic, which will then be studied in more detail in your seminars.
 Tutorials are a more intensive forum for discussion and are primarily used to analyse key texts.
 You will also have the opportunity to have a one-to-one meeting with your tutor each week.